 - The gNB shall configure the selected UE with an Immediate MDT session and a Logged MDT session using the configurations from the Trace Session activation request(s).
 A unique TRSR is assigned to the UE for Immediate MDT and Logged MDT.
 The TRSR is allocated based on the received TRSR Prefix Configuration parameter.

 - Upon transitioning into RRC_CONNECTED, the UE may report Logged MDT measurements, including TR and TRSR, to the gNB, as specified in subclause 4.1.1.9.2 step 7 and 8.
 If the reported TR is same as the Trace Reference received in the Trace Session Activation request(s), the gNB shall identify the UE as part of the same C-MDT job.
-If the area-based selection and user consent conditions are satisfied, the gNB shall reconfigure the UE with an Immediate MDT and a Logged MDT.
+If the area-based selection and user consent conditions are satisfied, the gNB shall reconfigure the UE with an Immediate MDT and the gNB shall reconfigure the UE with a Logged MDT if the gNB determines that the Logged MDT duration is about to expire.

+- Upon receiving a UE via a connected-mode inter-gNB mobility procedure, if the TR and TRSR are received and the TR matches an entry in the Trace Reference List received in the Trace Session Activation request(s), the gNB shall identify the UE as part of the same C-MDT job.
+If the area-based selection and user consent conditions are satisfied, the gNB shall configure this UE with an Immediate MDT and a Logged MDT.

 - In any case, if a new TRSR is assigned, the correlation between the old TRSR and the new TRSR shall be reported by gNB to the TCE.

 *** END OF CHANGE ***